hshittu17/notesapp/README.md

 Please make sure you have the correct access rights and the repository exists."

 After going to repo setings, creating a public SSH key by entering the command 'ssh-keygen -t ecdsa' it stll didn't work.
+Going to take a break.